claudiorivera/what-is-it/README.md

 An app made for a TensorFlow workshop.

+This is a monorepo (using Turborepo) consisting of:

+- client: A Next.js app that uses the API
+- server: A Node.js Express app that serves the API

 ## Install

 - `yarn`

 ## Configure

-- `cp apps/client/.env.example apps/client/.env.local` and update values as necessary
+- `cp apps/client/.env.example apps/client/.env.local` and update values if needed
-  - If you're running the project locally, you will probably want `NEXT_PUBLIC_API_BASE_URL` set to `"http://localhost:8000"`

 ## Develop